magento/devdocs/guides/v2.0/mtf/mtf_quickstart/mtf_quickstart_environmemt.md

 ### Run generator {#mtf_quickstart_env_generator}

 Generator generates [fixtures][], [repositories][], and [page objects][].
-Once the MTF is initialized, all classes are to be pre-generated to facilitate creating and running the tests.
+Once the MTF is initialized, all classes must be pre-generated to facilitate creating and running the tests.
 Modules in the MTF are processed by generator in the same order that they are processed during Magento loading.

 Enter in terminal: